Kota Kinabalu International Airport: Transition to civil aviation

 Regular passenger services commenced in May 1949 with a weekly flight operated by Malayan Airways from Singapore, stopping at Kuching and Labuan.
 The route was extended to Sandakan in September 1949.
 By 1950, the airport became a stopover point for biweekly flights between Hong Kong and Labuan, via Manila and Sandakan, operated by Cathay Pacific.

 As domestic air travel grew, Sabah Airways Limited (later known as Borneo Airways) started operations in 1953, connecting Kota Kinabalu to other towns in Sabah, including Sandakan, Kudat, Ranau, Keningau and Tawau.
 This expansion significantly boosted the airport's importance as a regional hub.

 With increasing air traffic and the need to accommodate larger aircraft, the airport began significant infrastructure upgrades.
 By 1957, the airport's original grass strip runway was resurfaced with bitumen, and a new terminal was constructed.
 This marked the beginning of the airport's transformation into a modern facility capable of handling more frequent commercial flights.

 The runway underwent further extensions in the following years.
 By 1959, the runway was lengthened to 1,593 meters, allowing the operation of turboprop aircraft like the Malayan Airways turboprop Viscount aircraft.
 In 1963, the runway was lengthened again to 1,921 meters to accommodate the Comet 4 operated by Malaysian Airways.

 As passenger traffic grew, the need for a larger terminal became apparent.
 In 1967, Cathay Pacific began operating a twice-weekly Convair 880 jet service to Hong Kong with a stop in Manila.

-Expansion plans and new terminal construction

-In 1969, a British consultancy firm was appointed to develop a Master Plan for the airport, which included proposals for significant upgrades, such as reinforcing and extending the runway to 2,987 meters to accommodate Boeing 707 and 747 jets, building a new terminal, and installing modern navigation and communication systems.

-During the 1970s and 1980s, a new terminal was built on the opposite side of the runway, with almost all commercial flights shifted to this larger, more modern terminal.
-The original terminal became known as the "Old Airport" (Airport Lama).